AntonVasserman/CobraCodeMashRunner/README.md

 # Mash Runner (with C++)
 This is a Repository for Mash Runner, a Game Project from Cobra Code's Udemy course.

-As a challenge to practice and improve my C++ and Coding in Unreal Engine, this project is done using C++ rather than Blueprints.
+As an exercise to improve my C++ in Unreal Engine, this project is done using C++ rather than only Blueprints.

+In addition, as an exercise to improve my Game Programmering skills, this project includes:
+* Refactorings: Different code structure and implementation of existing features
+* New Features: Additions on top of the initial project to expand the gameplay

 ## References